hientptran/WS22-Notes/Operating systems/Deadlock.md

 **3. No preemption condition**
 	- **Negation**: Einem Prozess wird der Zugriff auf eine Ressource entzogen
 	- **Idee**: Lösche Zugriff per Hand (per Admin)
-	- **Problem**: Im allgemein keine sinvolle Option **4.
-Circular wait condition**
+	- **Problem**: Im allgemein keine sinvolle Option (if a process has been assigned the printer and is in the middle of printing its output -> can't forcibly take away resource)
+**4. Circular wait condition**
 	- **Negation**: Lasse geschlossene Kreisketten nicht zu
 	- **Idee**: Einführung einer globalen Ressourcennummerierung
 		- P darf nur R mit höherer Nummer, als die er bereits hat, anfordern
+		- Provide aglobal numbering of all the resources
 		- Processes can request resources whenever they want to, but all requests must be made in numerical order.
 A request may request first a scanner and then a plotter, but may not request first a plotter and then a scanner
 	- **Problem**: Eine Nummerierung zu finden, die allen gefällt, ist schwer
 ![500](deadlock-vermeidung.png)

 ### Nicht-Ressourcen-Deadlocks
 - Prozesse können sich egenseitig blockieren: jeder Prozess wartet auf ein Ergebnis des anderen
 - Kann bei Semaphoren vorkommen: Angenommen, jeder Prozess wendet down() auf zwei Semaphoren an (mutex und another).
-Falls Reihenfolge falsch, ist Deadlock nötig
+Falls Reihenfolge falsch, ist Deadlock möglich